 The Neuro-Mechanical Modeling and Engineering Lab (Department of Biomechanical Engineering, University of Twente) is seeking for one outstanding postdoctoral fellow to work as part of the INTERACT Project, funded by the European Research Council: https://cordis.europa.eu/project/id/803035

 We offer high-reaching positions with a generous allowance as well as extraordinary research facilities and working environment.
 Your work will be facilitated by in-house expertise and mentorship.
-You will collaborate with top-scientists on aspects including exoskeleton control, skeletal muscle modelling, statistical modelling, giving large opportunity of growth and to perform impactful research!
+You will collaborate with top-scientists on aspects including motor unit electrophysiology, muscle modelling and wearable robotics, giving large opportunities for growth and to perform impactful research!

 THE EUROPEAN PROJECTS: